liangsd19980213/CS-SVA/README.md

 - **codet5** (CodeT5)
 - **codebert** (CodeBERT)

-**RQ4: How different simplification ratios influence the performance of CS-SVA?**
+**RQ4: How different code simplification strategies and simplification ratios influence the performance of CS-SVA?**
 To evaluate the impact of different simplification ratios on CS-SVA’s performance, we modify the `prune_strategy` parameter.
 Specifically, we experiment with:
 - **random** (Random pruning of code segments)
 - **frequency** (Frequency-based pruning strategy)